jnozzi/cocoadev.com/markdown/SplashWindow.md

 ----

-I don't know if I would use General/NSStatusWindowLevel, that makes a floating window that stays above all other windows.
+I don't know if I would use NSStatusWindowLevel, that makes a floating window that stays above all other windows.
 What if a user wanted to switch to another application while your program was launching?

 ----

-General/NSStatusWindowLevel wouldn't be objectionable if the window was set to hide on deactivate.
+NSStatusWindowLevel wouldn't be objectionable if the window was set to hide on deactivate.
 Although I find splash windows in general objectionable unless they show some sort of useful information about the app's startup progress.

 ----

 I'd use something more like this...

-@implementation General/SplashWindow
+@implementation SplashWindow

-- (id)initWithImage:(General/NSImage *)splashImage
+- (id)initWithImage:(NSImage *)splashImage
 {
-     General/NSRect contentRect = General/NSMakeRect(0,0, [splashImage size].width, [splashImage size].height);
+     NSRect contentRect = NSMakeRect(0,0, [splashImage size].width, [splashImage size].height);

 	self = [super initWithContentRect:contentRect
-                                styleMask:General/NSBorderlessWindowMask
+                                styleMask:NSBorderlessWindowMask
-                                  backing:General/NSBackingStoreBuffered
+                                  backing:NSBackingStoreBuffered
                                     defer:NO];

          { // create the contentView and set the image...
-           General/NSImageView *contentView = General/[[NSImageView alloc] initWithFrame:contentRect];
+           NSImageView *contentView = [[NSImageView alloc] initWithFrame:contentRect];
-                [contentView setImageFrameStyle:General/NSImageFrameNone];
+                [contentView setImageFrameStyle:NSImageFrameNone];
                 [contentView setImage:splashImage];
                 [self setContentView:contentView];
                 [contentView release];
          }

-    [self setBackgroundColor: General/[NSColor clearColor]];
+    [self setBackgroundColor: [NSColor clearColor]];
-    [self setLevel: General/NSStatusWindowLevel];
+    [self setLevel: NSStatusWindowLevel];
     [self setAlphaValue:1.0];
     [self setOpaque:NO];
     [self setHasShadow: YES];